wendlerc/dfs-graph-transformer/README.md

 ### Show that the new representation can solve an actual problem
 - [ ] show that there are advantages of using DFS codes over smiles
 - [ ] show that DFS codes can capture stereochemical properties
-- [ ] show that DFS codes work well on other types of graphs
+- [ ] show that DFS codes work well on other types of graphs (ogb-mag seems to be a good fit)

 ### Evaluate the following baselines on our moleculenet splits
 - [x] DMPNN